pivotal/docs-tap/api-auto-registration/installation.hbs.md

 This document describes how to install API Auto Registration from the Tanzu Application Platform package repository.

 >**Note:** Use the instructions on this page if you do not want to use the full or run profile to install packages.
-Only the full and run profiles includes API Auto Registsration.
+The "full" and "run" profiles includes API Auto Registsration by default.
 For more information about profiles, see [About Tanzu Application Platform components and profiles](../about-package-profiles.md).

 ## <a id='parameters'></a>Parameters